The Masked Dancer (British TV series)

 The Masked Dancer is a British reality dancing competition television series that premiered on ITV on 29 May 2021.
 It was based on the original programme The King of Mask Singer.
 In December 2021, the show was recommissioned for a second series which aired September–October 2022.
-In March 2024, it was officially announced by ITV that the show had been cancelled.
+In March 2024, it was announced by ITV that the show had been cancelled.

 Production

 On 4 March 2021, it was announced that ITV were producing a local version of the American television dancing competition The Masked Dancer following the success of its sister show The Masked Singer.
 The show is produced by the British television production company Bandicoot, part of the Argonon Group, the same company who produced The Masked Singer.
 The series was commissioned as a replacement in the spring schedule for Britain's Got Talent, which had its upcoming fifteenth series postponed until 2022 due to health and safety concerns surrounding the COVID-19 pandemic.
 The show premiered on 29 May 2021, consisting of 12 contestants competing through seven episodes, which were broadcast across eight nights throughout the following week.

 In December 2021, ITV commissioned a second series of eight episodes, which premiered on 3 September 2022.
 The second series was broadcast in weekly instalments.